ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 (pause)

-It will be easier to work with a lognormal distribution directly, so I'm going to move S(0) into the exponential by taking its log and then also into the mean of the normal distribution.
+It will be easier to work with a lognormal distribution directly, so I'm going to move S(0) into the exponential by taking its log and then also moving it into the mean of the normal distribution.

-The expectation that we're trying to calculate is going to be the integral of x times the PDF on the right tail, K to infinity.
+The expectation that we're trying to calculate is going to be the integral of x times the PDF over the right tail only, K to infinity.

-Once again, that leading x will cancel with the 1/x from the PDF, so plugging everything in gives us this integral.
-The mean of the normal is inside the square in the exponent, and the variance is in the denominator.
+Once again, that leading x will cancel with the 1/x from the lognormal PDF, so plugging everything in gives us this integral.

 We'll be doing another u substitution here to try and get everything looking more like a standard normal, so let's choose u to normalize the entire distribution in the exponent.
-We're including both the mean and the standard deviation to try and get to mean 0 and standard deviation 1.
+We're including both the mean and the standard deviation to try and get it to mean 0 and standard deviation 1.

-du is just 1/x from the log term along with the sigma sqrt(t) constant, times dx.
+du is just 1/x from the log term along with the sigma sqrt(t) constant, all times dx.

-And so our dx will become x times sigma sqrt(t) du, where x comes from solving for x in our u substitution.
+And so our dx will become x times sigma sqrt(t) du, where we get x by solving for it in the u substitution.

-If we bring that all together and rearrange a bit, dx is S(0) times sigma sqrt(t) times the exponential of u sigma sqrt(
-t) - sigma^2 / 2 t.
+If we bring that all together and rearrange a bit, dx is S(0) times sigma sqrt(t) times the exponential of u sigma sqrt(t) - sigma^2 / 2 t.

 When we plug all this back into our integral, the sigma sqrt(t) factor at the start cancels out, and the exponential term becomes -u^2/2 from our substitution along with those two terms from the dx expression.